5rijan/Usync-extension/README.md

 3. **Submit a Pull Request (PR)**: Describe your changes in detail.

 ### Current Features in Development:
-- Expanding events to include all university-wide activities (not just USU).
+[] Expanding events to include all university-wide activities (not just USU).
-- A more robust calendar that allows subscriptions to Google or Apple Calendar.
+[] A more robust calendar that allows subscriptions to Google or Apple Calendar.
-- Adding the ability for users to create and add custom events.
+[] Adding the ability for users to create and add custom events.
-- Completing menus and adding data for all campus food places.
+[] Completing menus and adding data for all campus food places.

----

-## 🌟 Future Features

-- Enhanced library search to include real-time data on book availability.
-- Advanced filters for food places based on dietary preferences.
-- Integration with University of Sydney's official app for seamless syncing.

----

-## 🛠 File Structure

-The codebase is organized for ease of navigation.
-Each feature has its dedicated files and resources under clearly named directories.

 ---